 Day 4: This morning we drive to Klaipeda, Lithuania’s window on the Baltic Sea with an en route visit to the Hill of Crosses near Siauliai, a place to express gratitude to God for divine favors.

-Day 6: A quick drive to Palanga in the morning, Lithuania’s most popular seaside resort, just 25 km from Klaipeda.
-Visit the Amber Museum, housed in the former mansion of Count Tyszkiewicz surrounded by an elegant park created by French arborist Andre.
+Day 6: Quick drive to Palanga in the morning, Lithuania’s most popular seaside resort, just 25 km from Klaipeda.
+Visit the Amber Museum, housed in the former mansion of Count Tyszkiewicz surrounded by an elegant park created by French arborist Eduard Andre.
 You can find about 4,500 pieces of amber on display in the museum.
 Visitors are familiarized with the formation, processing, practical use, and structural variations of amber.
-A late afternoon return to Vilnius.
+Late afternoon return to Vilnius.

-Day 7: After a leisurely morning in Vilnius, a transfer to the airport.
+Day 7: After a leisurely morning in Vilnius, transfer to the airport.

 In this tour included:

 Hotel accommodations at centrally located 4* hotels including daily breakfast

 English speaking local guides

 Ecological fees & ferry tickets to/from Curonian Spit